vmware/node-replication/README.md

 The figures show a benchmark using hash tables pre-filled with 67M entires (8 byte keys and values) and uses a uniform key distribution for operations.
-On the left graphs, different write ratios (0%, 10% and 80%) are shown, and the right graph we vary the write ratio (x-axis) with 192 threads.
+On the left graphs, different write ratios (0%, 10% and 80%) are shown.
+On the right graph, we vary the write ratio (x-axis) with 192 threads.
 The system has 4 NUMA nodes, so it uses 4 replicas (at `x=96`, a replica gets added every 24 cores).
 After `x=96`, the remaining hyper-threads are used.